KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _I’m drawn to how data and automation can help products make smarter decisions._
+> _i’m drawn to how data and automation can help products make smarter decisions._
-> _I’ve been exploring modern data pipelines and AI integration to understand how insights can flow naturally into the product experience._
+> _i’ve been exploring modern data pipelines and AI integration to understand how insights can flow naturally into the product experience._
-> _My focus is on connecting information to impact - both for teams and users._
+> _my focus is on connecting information to impact - both for teams and users._

 <div align="center">